tuthodien/google-maps-scraper/README.md

 ![Success Screen](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/success-screen.png)

-### ❓What if I Don't Get Value from It?
+### ❓ What if I Don't Get Value from It?

-We wholeheartedly believe in the value our product brings, especially since it has successfully worked for hundreds of entrepreneurs like you.
+We wholeheartedly believe in the value our product brings, especially since it has successfully worked for hundreds of people like you.

 But, we also understand the reservations you might have.

 That's why we've put the ball in your court: If, within the next 30 days, you feel that our product hasn’t met your expectations, don't hesitate.
-Reach out to us, and We will gladly refund your money, no questions and no hassles.
+Reach out to us, and within 24 hours, we will gladly refund your money, no questions and no hassles.

 The risk is entirely on us because we're confident in what we've created.

 ### ❓ How Do I Get a Refund?

+We are ethical and honest people, and we will never keep your money if you are not happy with our product.
 Requesting a refund is a simple process that should only take about 5 minutes.
 To request a refund, ensure you have one of the following:

 - **A PayPal Account (e.g., "myname@example.com" or "chetan@gmail.com")**
-- **or a UPI ID (India only) (e.g., 'myname@bankname" or "chetan@okhdfc")**
+- **or a UPI ID (For India Only) (e.g., 'myname@bankname' or 'chetan@okhdfc')**

 Next, follow these steps to initiate a refund: